mrmachine/hardlink/README.rst

 Overview
 ========

-This package provides a ``hardlink`` module and command line script that will copy a file or directory using hard links.
+This package provides a ``hardlink`` module and command line script that copies files and merges directories using hard links.

 Why?
-Because OS X doesn't support ``cp -lR``, and Python is my favourite scripting language.
+Because OS X doesn't support ``cp -lR``.

 Installation
 ============